Cleft Lip and Cleft Palate Scheme for health professionals

 Repair of previous reconstructive work

-If your patient is 28 or older and was certified as a prescribed dental patient under the scheme, you can seek approval from us to undertake repairs to previous reconstructive work.
+If your patient is 28 or older and was certified as a prescribed dental patient under the scheme, you can seek approval to undertake repairs to previous reconstructive work.
 Medicare benefits for this treatment can only be paid if the application is approved.

-You will need to provide clinical details about the need for the repair of previous reconstructive surgery to support your application.
+You'll need to provide clinical details about the need for the repair of previous reconstructive surgery to support your application.

 Applications including clinical details should be addressed to:Cleft Lip and Cleft Palate Scheme